What is a consent order?

 Contributions made

 The law considers financial contributions as equal to those of homemaking (time spent looking after the family).
 Marriage is a partnership of equals, and the law seeks to distribute assets in a way that recognizes this.
-So, a smaller financial contribution doesn’t necessarily mean less of the assets.
+So, a smaller financial contribution doesn’t necessarily mean less of the assets when it comes to divorce.

 Step Three: How long does a consent order take?